 Our approach to tax is fully aligned with our overall objectives.
 We seek to comply with the spirit and letter of UK tax legislation and claim all tax reliefs and allowances to which we are entitled.
 We will consider reasonable tax planning opportunities which are in line with our risk appetite.
-But as a rule, we do not enter into complicated structures nor engage in any aggressive or artificial tax planning, as we do not believe it is the correct thing to do.
-Due to the size and complexity of the UK tax system, tax is a complicated area and uncertainties will arise so, consistent with other business areas, we will seek external advice when required.
+As a general rule, we do not enter into complicated structures nor engage in any aggressive or artificial tax planning, because we do not believe it is the correct thing to do.
+Due to the size and complexity of the UK tax system, tax is a complicated area and uncertainties will arise.
+Consistent with other business areas, we will seek external advice when required.